-The Company will post a summary of the Diversity Charter on its website.
+The Company will post this Diversity Charter on its website.

 3. Trading Charter

 The Board has adopted the following policies regarding the buying and selling of the Company's securities, and communication of inside information by directors, officers and other employees.
 If any material changes are to be made to this policy the Company must, within 5 days, give the amended trading policy to the company announcements office for release to the market.